 Signboards should not be ornate.
 Illumination is allowed only to the extent required to enable the contents to be read.
 Blinking lights are not allowed.

-A signboard may carry only the following information:-
+A signboard may carry only the information which is permitted in Appendix H in respect of signboards.